 - Melted butter – Melted butter is hands down my favourite way to use butter in my cookies!
 Melted butter creates chewier cookies.
 Melted butter is simply poured into flour or mixed with sugar before combining with flour.
 Because the butter is already melted before the baking stage, the cookie dough is slightly gooey which might be new to home bakers who are used to baking with whipped butter.
 You can also make brown butter too.
 Brown butter is melted butter that is cooked in a saucepan until it browns.
 It enhances the butter flavour and makes lovely chewy cookies.

 Whether or not you are using whipped butter or melted butter, I recommend chilling the cookie dough in the fridge before baking.
 I will explain this in a later section!

 To sum up, you can use whichever form of butter you want depending on the cookies you have in mind!
 I’m not here to say which makes better cookies or not.
-Some people prefer crunchy cookies and some people prefer chewy cookies (me), some people like that extra crunch and subtle sweetness with dark chocolate ganache in the cookies from a high-end department store when some people prefer the extra sweet, little greasy, chewy cookies with lots of milk chocolate chips that their gran makes.
+Some people prefer crunchy cookies and some people prefer chewy cookies (me), some people like that extra crunch and subtle sweetness with dark chocolate ganache in the cookies from a high-end department store while some people prefer the extra sweet, a little greasy, chewy cookies with lots of milk chocolate chips that their gran makes.
 There is no right way or wrong way to approach your cookies!